setiQuest/seti_signal_sim/README.md

 This one command will download the dependecies, compile the code and package it into an uber jar file.

+However, before you do, you should create the file `resources/simulation.properties`.
+There is a `.template` file in the `resources` folder, which will tell you which fields you need to create.

 ```
 sbt assembly
 ```